-(2) A controlled area air quality management plan -

-- (a) shall be aimed at coordinating air quality management in the area; - (b) shall address issues related to air quality in the area; and - (c) may, for the purposes of implementation, provide for the establishment of a committee representing relevant stakeholders.
+- (2) An air quality management plan - - (a) shall be aimed at coordinating air quality management in the area; - (b) shall address issues related to air quality in the area; and - (c) may, for the purposes of implementation, provide for the establishment of a committee representing relevant stakeholders.

-(3) A controlled area management plan shall lapse upon the withdrawal of the declaration of the controlled area under paragraph 2..
+(3) An air quality management plan shall lapse upon the withdrawal of the declaration of the controlled area under Sub-regulation 12(2).

-PART V - STATIONERY SOURCES
+PART V - STATIONARY SOURCES